senocular/swiftui-react/README.md

 ## Usage

-In order for SwiftUI-React component function calls to be recognized as components, they must be used within the context of a SwiftUI-React-capable hierarchy.
-This means being within the render body of a component that is itself, or has an ancestor that is a SwiftUI-React component that been added to the React DOM as a normal React component.
+In order for SwiftUI-React component function calls to be recognized as components, they must be used within the context of another SwiftUI-React component.
+This means being within the render body of a component that is itself, or has a parent that is a SwiftUI-React component that been added to the React DOM as a normal React component.

 ```jsx
 const H1 = SwiftUI((value, props) => {